Hardy inequalities and uncertainty principles in the presence of a black hole: Introduction

-Black holes have been proven to be ubiquitous in the universe at the macroscopic level.
+Black holes have been proven to be ubiquitous in the universe at the macroscopic level, recently even so by direct observation.
 However the existence of black holes of small mass is theoretically possible as well - these are called micro-black holes in the context of physics.
-This warrants the study of semi-classical quantum problems, i.e. the study of Schr\"odinger's equation with a background Schwarzschild geometry, as well as Heisenberg's uncertainty principle in that context.
+This warrants the study of semi-classical, low energy quantum problems, i.e. the study of Schr\"odinger's equation with a background Schwarzschild geometry, as well as Heisenberg's uncertainty principle in that context.
 For more background on general relativity one may consult Carroll \cite{Carroll}, and for higher-dimensional black holes Horowitz \cite{Horowitz} and references therein (and of course this is just a selection from a vast literature).

 The classic $L^2$ Hardy inequality for a point singularity on $\mathbb{R}^n$, $n\geq 3$, reads

 and holds true for all $\psi \in C^1_c(\mathbb{R}^n)$.
 It has important applications in the theory of Schr\"odinger operators involving singular potentials, and for this reason it is of great theoretical as well as applied interest, as it guarantees the non-negativity of the spectrum of the related Schr\"odinger operator